NCHSAA Track and Field Championships Set For Irwin Belk Track at North Carolina A&T

-GREENSBORO — Top athletes from across the state of North Carolina will compete in a busy weekend of track and field as the North Carolina High School Athletic Association begins its state championships in the sport.
+GREENSBORO — Top athletes from across the state of North Carolina will compete in a busy weekend of track and field as the North Carolina High School Athletic Association begins its state championships.

-The weekend of competition features 2-A championships for both men and women on Friday, and then on Saturday the 1-A championships will be held, all at the Irwin Belk Track on the campus of North Carolina A&T State University.
+The weekend of competition features 3-A championships for both men and women on Friday, and then on Saturday the 4-A championships will be held, all at the Irwin Belk Track on the campus of North Carolina A&T State University.

-The 3-A and 4-A meets will be held next weekend.
+The 1-A and 2-A meets will be held next weekend.

 Admission to the championship each day is six dollars.